R2D21978/RemigiuszDzikowski_Data-Scientist-Nanodegree-Program/README.md

 Open the file analysis.ipynb in Jupyter Notebook
 Run the notebook cell by cell
 Note: The notebook code is set to load data from PurchaseOrders.csv.
 If needed, adjust the file path accordingly.
+The objective of the project is to build a model that enables the analysis of delayed deliveries and can also be used to predict which factors may contribute to an increased risk of future delays.

 The result of the analysis of delayed deliveries is a review of the purchasing process, with an initial – and interestingly, unexpected – focus on the requester m89398 and the material group C530500.
 Contrary to common assumptions, the supplier is not always the one at fault 😉